 However, in some cases, where the target region has many non-causal variants or the effect of such variants is quite heterogenous, burden tests, such as equation (3), may lose statistical power.
 Here, sequence kernel association test (SKAT) can be used.
 Instead of assuming a weighted coefficient effect in the burden test, s are treated as independent random variables with 0 mean and variance .
 Then the null hypothesis can be changed to H0: .
 Then the test statistic under equation (1) can be written into:

-(4).
+(4). [[can inline this]]

 In (4), is the kernal matrix, and is the genotype information vector. is the weight matrix which can choose based on allele frequency or external information, such as conservation score.
-The test statistic in (4) can be rewrite into
+The test statistic in (4) can be rewritten into

 (5).